 Impacts to wetland or riparian habitats resulting from project construction shall be mitigated through restoration/enhancement of adjacent wetland and riparian areas at a minimum of a 2:1 ratio (two square feet of restored habitat for each square foot of disturbed habitat) or greater, or as required by any applicable state or federal permit.
-Restoration/enhancement shall consist of exotic species removal, revegetation with suitable native species (native to the FRP to the maximum extent feasible), and maintenance and monitoring of the enhanced areas per the conditions of agency permits obtained for the project.
+Restoration/enhancement shall consist of exotic species removal, revegetation with suitable native species, and maintenance and monitoring of the enhanced areas per the conditions of agency permits obtained for the project.
 A Habitat Revegetation and Restoration Plan for the project shall be prepared in consultation with the California Department of Fish and Game and the Army Corps of Engineers.
 A qualified restoration biologist and/or horticulturalist approved by the CCSD shall be retained by the CCSD or its designee to prepare the Habitat Revegetation and Restoration Plan.
 The Plan shall include success criteria goals and a five-year monitoring schedule.
 The qualified biologist shall supervise site preparation, timing, species utilized, planting installation, maintenance, monitoring, and reporting of the revegetation/restoration efforts.

-Following completion of ground-disturbing activities within or immediately adjacent to riparian or wetland areas, all disturbed and barren areas shall be immediately revegetated with appropriate native vegetation (native to the FRP to the maximum extent feasible) to reduce the risk of erosion, per the requirements of the Habitat Revegetation and Restoration Plan and the Storm Water Pollution Prevention Plan.
+Following completion of ground-disturbing activities within or immediately adjacent to riparian or wetland areas, all disturbed and barren areas shall be immediately revegetated with appropriate native vegetation to reduce the risk of erosion, per the requirements of the Habitat Revegetation and Restoration Plan and the Storm Water Pollution Prevention Plan.
 Areas experiencing temporary disturbance should be replanted with native species that are characteristic of habitats in the project site area.